kishanrajeev/PicSolve/README.md

 # SmartSnap

-Use AI to extract and answer questions from any image with this web app
+Use AI to extract and answer questions from any image

 ## Status and Images